-Ethereum will replace Visa in a ‘couple of years’ says founder
+Ethereum will match Visa in scale in a ‘couple of years’ says founder

 Vitalik Buterin explains Ethereum in his own words at Disrupt SF

 The mind behind Ethereum, Vitalik Buterin, is matter-of-fact about the crypto.
-In short, he believes what interviewer Raval Navikant called “brain virus” is the true future of security and economics and, with the right incentives, Ethereum can replace things like credit card networks and even gaming servers.
+In short, he believes what interviewer Naval Ravikant called “brain virus” is the true future of security and economics and, with the right incentives, Ethereum can replace things like credit card networks and even gaming servers.

 Buterin separates the world into two kinds of people.

-Note: UPDATE – Buterin clarified his point: